sighupio/fury-getting-started/furyctl-on-eks/README.md

 This file contains the information needed to set up the cluster and the configuration and consists of the following sections:

-- **infrastructure**: contains the information related to the infrastructure provisioning phase.
+- **infrastructure**: contains the information related to the infrastructure (VPC and VPN) provisioning phase.
 - **kubernetes**: contains the information related to the provisioning phase of the Kubernetes cluster.
 - **distribution**: contains information related to the provisioning phase of the distribution.